Cats are intelligent pets, as they can recognize and react to our emotions.

-Throughout the kneading process, the cat pushes its paws in and out of the soft surface.
+The cat pushes its paws in and out of the soft surface throughout the kneading process.
 At times, they extend their claws before relaxing.

-Is your cat kneading your face and don’t know why?
+Is your cat kneading your face, and you don’t know why?
 Here are some of the possible reasons:

 1. A Sign Of Affection

-When a cat kneads its owner’s face, it is a sign of affection.
+A cat kneads its owner’s face as a sign of affection.

 Just like humans, cats also show affection by physically touching you through kneading.